 If someone ever says that to you, I want you to slap them clear across the face.

-Your Kickstarter video is literally the most important aspect of your Kickstarter campaign page.
+But your Kickstarter video is literally the most important aspect of your 2022 Kickstarter campaign page.

 If your video is trash, your project will absolutely bomb.

 Here’s a simple step-by-step guide to making an epic Kickstarter video in 2022.

 1. How long should a Kickstarter video be?